bellanov/react-template/README.md

 ### Kubernetes (In Progress)

 Kubernetes is used to best replicate a production-like environment locally, if the application is to be deployed into **K8s**.
+MicroK8s is utilized as a wrapper to kubectl for a much smoother development experience.

 ## Development Workflow